rsrini7/Smart-Support-Buddy/README.md

 - Jira integration with bi-directional linking
 - Confluence integration: ingest and search Confluence pages
 - **StackOverflow integration: ingest, index, and search StackOverflow Q&A**
+- **Unified search results: All sources (Issues, Confluence, Stack Overflow) are now combined and sorted by similarity percentage in a single backend response for the frontend to display.**
 - **Automatic deduplication for all sources (MSG, Jira, Confluence, StackOverflow) using content-based hashing to prevent duplicate entries in the vector database**
 - Semantic search using sentence transformers
 - Bulk ingestion of MSG files, Confluence pages, and StackOverflow Q&A